davekilian/primer/basic.md

 ## Memory

-> What if we need even more space than we can put in a register?
->
+So far, we've sketched out a computer that executes programs made of instructions, executing each instruction one by one by running the corresponding calculation subcircuit.
+All intermediate values used by these instructions are stored in registers, and each instruction stores its result in a register.
+With care, we can construct a sequence of instruction that calculates something interesting, and stores it in a register.
+What we have is already a recognizable computer!

+But the computer, as we've designed it, is not very useful yet.
+What if we need more intermediate state than we can store in our registers?
+Say, for example, we wanted to calculate the average temperature over the past year by summing the high and low temperature of each day; where would we store those ($365 \times 2 =$) $730$ temperatures, if for cost reasons a computer only has a few dozen registers?

+Also, we've made a glaring omission: a program is a list of instructions that the computer executes; but where is that program stored?
+How does the computer know what instructions were given to it by the programmer?

+We usually solve both these problems with another component we haven't talked about yet: random-access memory, or "RAM."
+As is the norm, this book will usually call RAM "memory" for the sake of brevity.

+The basic idea

 > Idea: an array of 8-bit integers.
-Like ROM but you can modify it.
+Warning: we haven't defined "bit" yet.
+An 8-bit integer is called a byte.
+Usually, memory is pretty big: if your computer has 4 GB of RAM, that means your computer's memory has 4 billion slots, each of which can store an 8-bit integer.
 >
-> Idea: hey, what if we moved the program into RAM?
+> An address identifies each byte in memory.
+The first 8-bit integer is at address 0, the second is at address 1, and so on.
 >
+> To make memory accessible to programs, we provide instructions that store into and load from memory.
+A store instruction copies the number of a designated register into a given memory address, and a load instruction copies the value stored at a given memory address into the designated register.
+Work examples.
+>
+> This provides a simple way to 'spill over' when you have more data than you can hold in registers.
+>
+> If you need a number with more than 8 bits, you can just commandeer multiple neighboring 8-bit integers.
+For example, to store a 16-bit integer at address 0, you might store the first eight digits in address 0 and the last eight digits in address 1.
+>
+> What about the program itself?
+With memory, we now have a simple place to store the program: as a sequence of instruction stored in memory
+>
 > Problem: bootstrapping.
 Firmware puts something in RAM to execute on power on.
 Whatever code it loaded picks it up from there.
+Usually that code loads more code, or provides a programmer some way to enter code.

 ## Computing